xijo/betterplace_apidocs/sections/client_project_tags_list.md

       <th align="left">tag</th>
       <td>string</td>
       <td>"Education"</td>
-      <td>The name of the tag, that is unique per client.
+      <td>The name of the tag.
+It is unique per client.
 </td>
     </tr>
     <tr>